YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

 MUPIP JOURNAL -RECOVER requires exclusive access to database files before recovery can occur.
 It keeps the exclusive access to the database files, which means that the database files become inaccessible during the time of recovery.

 If time qualifiers are not specified, -BACKWARD -RECOVER/-ROLLBACK performs optimal recovery.
 An optimal recovery checks whether the datatabase is in a wholesome state and attempts to perform an automatic recovery if there is a crash.
-If needed, optimal recovery goes back to include some previous generation files in order to get a consistent starting point and then comes forward as far as the available journal record allow it to while preserving consistent application state.
-At the end, the journaling state of the database stays ENABLE, ON.
+If needed, optimal recovery goes back to include some previous generation files in order to get a consistent starting point and then comes forward as far as the available journal record allows it to while preserving consistent application state.
+At the end, the journaling state of the database stays ENABLEd, ON.
 Note that the ydb script performs an optimal recovery on every run.

 When a database file is rolled back by -RECOVER -BACKWARD, the corresponding journal file is also rolled back so that the two are synchronized. -RECOVER -BACKWARD then creates a new journal file.
 If no forward play of journal records is neccessary, the newly created journal file stays empty and the database points to the new journal file.
 The values for journal allocation and extension in the new journal file, are copied over from the database.
 The autoswitchlimit value in the new journal file is the maximum of the autoswitchlimit values of all journal files from the latest generation journal file until the turnaround point journal file generation (turnaround point is the point in the journal file where backward processing stops and forward processing begins).
 The journal allocation/extension values in the new journal file are picked up from the earliest generation of the set of those journal files sharing the maximum autoswitchlimit value.